-The General Fund is the chief operating fund of the County.
-At the end of the current fiscal year, unreserved fund balance of the General Fund was \$33.2 million, while total fund balance reached \$37.6 million.
-As a measure of the General Fund's liquidity, it may be useful to compare both unreserved fund balance and total fund balance to total fund expenditures.
-Unreserved fund balance represents \$33.2 million that is designated for cash reserve while \$0.6 million is reserved for specific program funds, for total fund balance of \$36.8 million.
+□ The General Fund is the chief operating fund of the County.
+At the end of the current fiscal year total fund balance reached \$38.6 million.
+As a measure of the General Fund's liquidity, it may be useful to compare both committed fund balance and total fund balance to total fund expenditures.
+Committed fund balance represents \$36.3 million that is for cash reserve while \$.6 million is reserved for specific program funds.

-The General Fund, fund balance increased by approximately \$1.4 million during the current fiscal year.
+The General Fund, fund balance increased by approximately \$1.1 million during the current fiscal year.
 Key factors related to this change are: